genixpro/kwola/README.md

 1) Python

 Please go to https://www.python.org/downloads/ to download and install Python.
+You should also install the Python development headers, as some of our Python dependencies compile C / C++ code into Python modules.

 2) NodeJS